yssource/rhai/README.md

 The [`scripts`](https://github.com/rhaiscript/rhai/tree/master/scripts) subdirectory contains sample Rhai scripts.

-Below is a the standard _Fibonacci_ example for scripting languages:
+Below is the standard _Fibonacci_ example for scripting languages:

 ```js
 // This Rhai script calculates the n-th Fibonacci number using a really dumb algorithm